FaisalRana/Project4/readme.md

  Describe: modifyPrice()

- Test4: Inputting toppings and size will output a pizza object with a calculated price.
+ Test4: Inputting meat and veggie topping will output a modified price based on the number and type of toppings.

  Expect(pizza1.modifyPrice())equalTo.(this.price + (numMeats * 2) + (numVeggies * 1)